Have-Samuel/todoLT/README.md

 4. Get VScode and Install the Linters
 5. And then Start working on your project
 6. 'npm install' installs the webpack and the functional files
-6. In the terminal still type npm start to view the page
+7. In the terminal still type npm start to view the page

-## Authors
+## Author

 👤 **Have Samuel**